Prathameshmane/Prathameshmane/README.md

-- 👋 Hi, I’m @Prathameshmane
+- 👋 Hi, I’m Prathamesh Dilip Mane
 - 👀 I’m interested in Coding, Sports, Esports
 - 🌱 I’m Pursuing MSc in Computer Science
+- 😇 I want to become Data Scientist.
 - 💞️ I’m looking to collaborate on MNC's
 - 📫 You can reach me on 'Prathameshmane3@gmail.com'
 <!---
 Prathameshmane/Prathameshmane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.